Dimitris-Klis/TimeyCells/SOURCE-CODE-DOCS.md

 ```cs
 GIF GetGIF(string name)
 ```
+Retrieves a `GIF` asset by its name.
+Logs a warning if the name does not exist.

 <br/>

 ```cs
 IMG GetIMG(string name)
 ```
+Retrieves an `IMG` asset by its name.
+Logs a warning if the name does not exist.

 <br/>

 ```cs
 OBJ GetOBJ(string name)
 ```
+Retrieves an `OBJ` asset by its name.
+Logs a warning if the name does not exist.

 <br/><br/>

 ```cs
 public void Setup()
 ```
+Parses and renders the help text using lightweight markdown.
+Dynamically spawns header and body elements, inserts images, GIFs, and objects, populates the Table of Contents, and applies the current theme.

 <br/>

 ```cs
 public void ScrollToTarget(RectTransform target)
 ```
+Scrolls the `ScrollRect` to the specified target element, centering it vertically in the viewport.

 ---